-The pandemic has meant that the importance of the website to most organisations has continued to grow.
+The pandemic and further move to online interaction has meant that the importance of a website to most organisations has continued to grow.
 Consumers are moving to shopping and interacting with organisations online more than ever before.
 Many organisations have found themselves with a website that was previously perhaps a bit of an afterthought but is now central to their operation.
 If you have a website that you’ve been running for a while it’s important to keep an eye on it and make sure it’s still working as it should be.
 We strongly recommend doing a quick ‘website healthcheck’ every few months.
 Here are the things you should be checking for.

 1. Check for broken links

 If you’ve had your website for a while it’s almost certain that you’ll have some broken links on it somewhere.
 Broken links can creep in when page URLs change and the links to those pages aren’t updated, when manual mistakes are made adding links in pages or when pages are deleted from the site.
 They’re almost impossible to avoid and often sit unnoticed on your website until you (or, worse, a user) clicks on them.

 When someone clicks on a broken link they’ll see a 404 error page rather than the content that they’re expecting to see.
 Broken links are very annoying for users and create a poor impression of the quality of your site and, potentially, your business.
 People are much less likely to place an order on your site if they encounter multiple broken links.
 Broken links also damage your SEO as Google won’t be able to fully understand the structure of your site if it can’t follow a particular link because it’s broken.

 At the start of the year it’s well worth doing a review of your site with the specific goal of checking for broken links.
 For a small site it is possible to do this manually, just going through the pages in a structured fashion and clicking on each link to check that it works.
 However it’s easy to miss links this way and the links that it’s easiest to miss are also most likely to be the ones that are broken.